Opentrons/opentrons/DEV_SETUP.md

 pyenv install 3.10.8
 pyenv global 3.10.8 3.8.15 3.7.8
 pyenv versions
+make install-pipenv OT_PYTHON=python3.7
+make install-pipenv OT_PYTHON=python3.8
+make install-pipenv OT_PYTHON=python3.10
 ```

 Python 3.7, 3.8, and 3.10 are available with this pyenv global configuration.
 Because 3.10.8 is first when you set the configuration, `python` will use that version.
 Pyenv provides `python3.7`, `python3.8`, and `python3.10` to call minor versions.

-With both versions of Python available through pyenv on your system, [pipenv][] will point to the right version given a projects Pipfile.
+With the versions of Python available through pyenv on your system, [pipenv][] will point to the right version given a projects Pipfile.
+This is **NOT** true of `environments/app` see the [README.md](./environments/app/README.md).

 ### Windows